YanBC/python_seam_carving/README.md

 ## Comparison of speed
-I use Linux `time` program to measure the time consumed.
+I use Linux's` time` program to measure the time consumed.
 Each version is tested with the following command:

 ```bash
 time python cml_ui.py images/rem.jpeg -r 400 -c 600